sarahkcarpenter/llm-evaluation-meaning-failures/README.md

 These failures build trust while introducing risk.

-## Evaluation Stack
+## 3) Evaluation Stack:

 This framework evaluates model behavior across three layers:

 1. Controlled Tests
+   Designed to evaluate reasoning and adherence under clearly defined conditions.

    Clear, structured scenarios to test reasoning and adherence

-2. Naturalistic Tests
+3. Naturalistic Tests
+   Reflect real-world usage where ambiguity, variation, and interpretation come into play.
 Real-world         inputs with ambiguity and variation

-3. Adversarial Tests
+4. Adversarial Tests
+   Stress the system using edge cases, implicit challenges, and boundary conditions to expose failure         modes.
    Edge cases and stress conditions that expose hidden failures

+   Each layer serves a different purpose.
+Together, they provide a more complete view of model behavior.

-## Common Failure Modes
+## 4) Failure Modes

+Common failure modes observed in evaluation systems include:

+- Under-refusal: failure to block harmful or disallowed content
+- Over-refusal: unnecessary rejection of safe or valid requests
-- Semantic misalignment
+- Semantic misalignment: preservation of structure but altered meaning
-- Meaning drift
+- Meaning drift: gradual degradation in interpretation over time
-- Under-refusal
-- Over-refusal
-- Normalization errors
+- Normalization errors: subtle changes introduced during processing that alter intent

-These often pass traditional evaluation checks while degrading system reliability.
+These often pass traditional evaluation metrics while degrading system reliability.

+5) Example:

+Prompt:
+"Summarize the policy while preserving the original intent."

+Model Output:
+A clean summary that removes qualifying language and softens constraints.

+Issue:
+The response appears correct, but alters the strength and meaning of the original policy.

+This is a meaning-level failure, not a surface-level error.

 ## Core Claim